J Balvin: Personal life

 Balvin has spoken out about the Venezuelan economic crisis and the situation occurring at the country's border with Colombia, where thousands of Venezuelans have been forcibly deported.
 He called the situation "deplorable" and created the social media campaign #LatinosSomosFamilia (We Latinos Are Family), encouraging fans to sign a petition to support the displaced victims.
 The petition was soon signed by other prominent Latin artists including Colombian singer Maluma.
 Balvin's campaign was launched shortly after cancelling his performance on Miss USA 2015 in protest of Donald Trump.

 He supports LGBT rights, explaining "It's all about love.
 A lot of my closest friends are gay", and dyed his hair rainbow colors to show support for Pride 2019.

 In August 2016, the singer was involved in a plane crash while leaving the Bahamas.
 While returning from a vacation with his family, the plane failed to take off properly and crash landed shortly after departing from the runway.
 He posted a photo on Instagram of the small private plane after having landed in the bushes.
 Nobody was injured in the accident, and Balvin called it "a miracle".

 Balvin has experienced panic attacks and stated that "meditation saved [his] life".
 When his anxiety was at its worst, he recalled that "I forgot about my happiness.
 I forgot about José (his given name)."
 He is known for his tattoos and got his first tattoo when he was twelve years old.
-His mother suffers from the rare genetic condition acute intermittent porphyria, which causes seizures, chronic pain, and mental health difficulties.
+His mother has the rare genetic condition acute intermittent porphyria, which causes seizures, chronic pain, and mental health difficulties.
 He has the word "Familia" tattooed on his chest in her honor.

 Unlike many popular reggaeton singers who move to the United States upon gaining popularity, Balvin continues to live in his hometown of Medellín, explaining, "It keeps me real.
 I'm gonna be real everywhere I go, but I'm with my people, I'm connected to my roots – I'm in my country!
 I don't need to live somewhere else.
 I respect the ones who make it and leave their home base, but I'm good in Colombia."
 He declared he has a home in New York, but he lives mostly in Medellín.

 In 2020, it was revealed that Balvin contracted COVID-19, but he has since recovered.

-Since 2018, Balvin has been in a relationship with the Argentine model and Miss Argentina 2014 Valentina Ferrer.
+Balvin began dating the Argentine model and Miss Argentina 2014 Valentina Ferrer in 2018.
 On 27 June 2021, the couple's first child, a boy, was born in New York City.
+In September 2026, the couple confirmed the end of their relationship.